1vasari/nathan-mccallum.com/_posts/2020-09-23-to-import-or-perhaps-not.md

 tags: programming
 date: 2020-09-23
 permalink: /to-import
+description: What do you get when you try and move a tiny bit of data from one db to another?
+Read on to find out.
 ---

 I keep a journal using a little Rails app I built.
 Nothing super fancy.